lidvanlol/chat/README.md

   When that is downloaded we need to do this :
   First run npx expo prebuild --clean to create android and ios folder then run npx expo run:android or run:ios to build app as development.
-  Notifications are setuped in Layout but they cant be triggered from backend and they are triggered througfh client
+  Notifications are setuped in Layout but they cant be triggered from backend and they are triggered througfh client Notification is improvised on client with useEffect when users enters chat and he recives messege that way becouse i could not solve to get notification from backend.